Aquatic Therapy For Spinal CSF Leak | Case Study

 Over a decade s ago, Connie, who’d never really been sick, experienced an excruciating headache.
 Within 30 minutes she was flat on the ground, finding much relief as her body lay still and flat.
 This is how she spent much of the next several years.

-(patients have very limited ability to be upright and are completely restricted from stretching and lifting – for most, physical restrictions include no lifting or stretching, and jumping or bumpy car rides are not well tolerated)
+Many patients have very limited ability to be upright and are completely restricted from stretching and lifting.
+For most, physical restrictions include no lifting or stretching, and jumping or bumpy car rides are not well tolerated.

 These factors create a tremendous hurdle: the ability to maintain fitness levels.
 On land, anyway.